alexanderkoller/pergamon/pergamon.typ

 - Bumped to Citegeist 0.3.1 and Typst Biblatex 0.12.
 Bibliography reading should now be much faster, and error reporting is much improved.
 - Name printing is now at #biblatex parity: prefixes, suffixes, initials all handled correctly.
 - Full support for #biblatex dates: ranges, uncertain, approximate, BCE.
 Date formatting can be configured by the user, e.g. to print `origdate` (thanks to ironupiwada for the suggestion).
+- Support for `crossref`, `xref`, and `xdata`: crossref picks up parent data, and crossref/xref parents are included in the bibliography if enough children are.
 - More flexible handling of undefined and duplicated reference keys (thanks to navdeeprana, augustebaum, and Nasenbaer39 for suggestions).
 - Multiple small improvements and bugfixes (thanks to mo-mit, cuzbog, and maxnoe for the issues).